Burakkepuc/Hangman/README.md

 # Hangman

-This project is part of the [The Odin Project's](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-programming/lessons/hangman)
+This project is part of the [The Odin Project's](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-programming/lessons/hangman) Ruby curcillium.

+To

 ## Assignments